 The girls aren't all equally memorable.
 Some are great (Miu, Jun, Kouno) and others you'd need to remind yourself about.
 You're happy to watch their focus episodes, but they fade into the background a bit.
 That was probably guaranteed to happen, but there are also story threads and potential relationship developments that never go anywhere.
 (Mostly all the gay.)
 Well, maybe we'll get a Season 2.
 I hope we do.

 Incidentally, 22/7 is a multi-media project centred around a real idol group of the same name.
 It actually has 11 members, but only the first eight of them appear here (mostly).
 Its concept is "idols who transcend dimensions", using upcoming (i.e. cheap) voice actresses to play a fictional Japanese idol group both in animation (voice and motion capture) and real-life.

 It's a good anime.
 It's interesting.
 It's an idol show where the girls didn't ask to become idols and don't work well together for a good third of the show.
-I like the characterisation, I like the strangeness of the Wall and I like the cast.
-It can be harsh, but having that weapon in its armoury is what makes it so much better than idol shows that are just candyfloss.
+I like the characterisation and I like the strangeness of the Wall.
+It can be harsh, but having that weapon in its armoury is what makes it so much better than candyfloss idol shows.
 It's nice.